 In 1945, football was represented for the first time at the All-Sports Community in Skopje, a state of affairs that lasted until the Macedonian Football Association was created in August 1948.
-This body became a member of the larger Yugoslavian Football Association until 1991, at which point, following independence, the Football Federation of FYROM (FSM) was born.
+This body became a member of the larger Yugoslavian Football Association until 1991, at which point, following independence, the Football Association of the Former Yugoslav Republic of Macedonia (FFM) was born.

 The country's first championship was organised in the 1992/93 season, with 18 clubs entering the competition.
 Vardar finished as champions and completed a double by lifting the Macedonian Cup.